opdev/disconnectedOCPdemo/README.md

 - **Quay Repository**: A private repository that manages and stores your container images.
 - **Bastion Server**: A server that facilitates secure interaction between your local network and the disconnected OCP environment.
 - **Mirror Server**: Hosts the Quay repository and is part of the infrastructure that mirrors external resources needed for OpenShift installation.
-- **VPC Setup**: Both the mirror and bastion servers are located within the same Virtual Private Cloud (VPC), ensuring they can communicate securely.
+- **VPC Setup**: Both the bastion and the mirror servers are located within the same Virtual Private Cloud (VPC), ensuring they can communicate securely.
-- **External Access**: The mirror server is accessible externally—this can be configured based on security requirements.
+- **External Access**: Both the bastion and the mirror servers are accessible thru ssh.

 ### Deployment Steps

 Follow these steps to set up your disconnected OpenShift Cluster:

-1. **Set Up the Bastion Server**:
+1. **Set Up the bastion and the mirror Server**:
    - The bastion server functions as a secure gateway linking your local network to the OpenShift cluster.
+   - The mirror server hosts the Quay repository and mirrors essential resources, providing them to the OpenShift environment.
+   -
    Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/tree/main/bastion).

-2. **Set Up the Mirror Server:**
-- The mirror server hosts the Quay repository and mirrors essential resources, providing them to the OpenShift environment.
-Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/mirror-server-installation.md).

-3. **Set Up the Quay Repository**:
+2. **Set Up the Quay Repository**:
    - Configure the private Quay repository on the mirror server to manage OpenShift images.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/quay-registry-installation.md).

-4. **Install OpenShift**:
+3. **Install OpenShift**:
    - From the bastion server, install the OpenShift Container Platform using the resources available from your mirror server.Detailed instructions can be found [here](https://github.com/opdev/disconnectedOCPdemo/blob/main/doc/disconnectedOCP-installation.md).

-5. **Install Operators**:
+4. **Install Operators**:
    - Install OpenShift operators using the images managed in your Quay repository.Detailed instructions can be found [here](https://github.com/rocrisp/dell).

 ## Conclusion